Floundering tech bets put spotlight on SoftBank results, Son

 That has deepened concern about Son’s strategy of pouring billions of dollars into unproven, money-losing startups at a time it is getting squeezed by a sell-off in most of its listed bets.

-Uber Technologies Inc (UBER.N) posted on Monday a wide quarterly loss, sending its shares sliding in after-hours trading.
+Uber Technologies Inc posted on Monday a wide quarterly loss, sending its shares sliding in after-hours trading.
 SoftBank’s $100 billion Vision Fund has a $7.7 billion investment in the U.S. ride-hailing firm.

 SoftBank’s quarterly results come at a crucial time for Son, when he is trying to raise capital for a successor to the Saudi Arabia-backed Vision Fund.